 When temperatures rise during the summer season, it is essential to rely on foods that keep the body cool and contribute to overall well-being.
 Among various ingredients, chia seeds stand out as a popular choice.
-These small seeds are not only rich in essential nutrients but are also famous for their cooling nature.
+In traditional health systems, chia seeds are considered cooling; however, modern nutrition science does not classify foods as inherently cooling or heating.

 In traditional and holistic health practices, chia seeds are often used to balance body temperature, particularly during warmer seasons.
 They relieve excess body heat, promote healthy digestion, and maintain the body in a properly hydrated state, which is why they are perfect for countering the heat of summer.